 Our next example isn’t a building, but an area of the city known as Castlefield, which is steeped in history, and even marks the place where the Manchester we now know, first began.
 The whole conservation area was originally the site of an actual Roman fort, erected in around 79 AD.

 The Roman General Gnaeus Julius Agricola oversaw the building of the fort and settlement, which was named Mamucium or Mancunium, an early name for was to become Manchester.
 Reconstructed remnants of the fort can still be seen in Castlefield today, and they serve as a reminder of the city’s Roman beginnings.
-As well as this, the world’s first passenger railway and industrial canal both originated in this area.
+One of the oldest historical places in Manchester, it is also the world’s first passenger railway and industrial canal both originated in this area.

 Ordsall Hall is an impressive Grade 1 listed Tudor manor house, which can still be found in on Ordsall Lane in Salford.
 The building has a rich history, dating back over 700 years, and even carries the reputation of being one of Greater Manchester’s most haunted places.
 It was served as a home to the Radclyffe family, who resided at the property for 3 centuries.
 There’s even a local legend that the Gunpowder Plot of 1605 was planned in the manor.

 Those studying English who have a desire to learn more about history will find Ordsall Hall very inviting.
-It’s frequently open to visitors and plays host to various exhibitions and events, plus guests can take part in walking tours.
+The oldest house in Manchester frequently open to visitors and plays host to various exhibitions and events, plus guests can take part in walking tours.
 There’s even the possibility of spending the night at the hall, for some ghost hunting.

 Since 1976, the National Trust has owned the idyllic house and grounds and has opened them up to visitors all year round.
 For any wildlife lovers, the gardens are sure to satisfy, as fallow deer, owls, woodpeckers and more can be spotted as you stroll through the greenery.
-There is often a range of activities for visitors to take part in, from historical tours to art in the garden.
+One of the most historical places in Manchester, it is often a range of activities for visitors to take part in, from historical tours to art in the garden.